 Rena is one of the five kids making up the group that is at the center of Higurashi; a horror mystery revolving around a town with a curse.
 She is an excitable, cute girl.
 A bit of an airhead, but somebody who cares deeply for her friends.
 However, story arcs in this time-looping mystery that revolve around Rena reveal a different side of her.

-She and her family once moved away from the town, but had to return after a series of violent incidents that happened after Rena first discovered that her mother was having an affair.
-While returning to Hinamizawa seemed to return her to normal and she made new friends, Rena began to feel like she was being watched over by the town’s vengeful God Oyashiro.
+She and her family once moved away from the town, but had to return after a series of violent incidents, These happened after Rena first discovered that her mother was having an affair.
+While returning to Hinamizawa seemed to return Rena to normal and she made new friends, she also began to feel like she was being watched over by the town’s vengeful God Oyashiro.
 Meanwhile, her new friends remained oblivious to her struggles, often treating her as little more than a goofy classmate.

 In actuality, Rena was struggling a lot.
-The Atonement chapter, acting as the final arc of the anime’s first season, reveals that her father has been falling for a catfishing scam and is plunging the two of them into debt.
-As her problems intensify, the curse gets a stronger grip on her and drives her into deeper paranoia.
-While her friends swoop in to help her when she begins to fall apart, she starts to suspect they are actually plotting against her.
-This arc sees Rena abandon all reason as she becomes infatuated with town folklore and conspiracy theories, she begins to scratch open her skin believing there are maggots in her blood, and her paranoia pushes her to fight back against people who are actually trying to help her.
+The Atonement chapter—acting as the final arc of the anime’s first season—reveals that her father has been falling for a catfishing scam and is plunging the two of them into debt.
+As her problems intensify, the curse strengthens its grip and drives Rena into deeper paranoia.
+While her friends swoop in to help her when she begins to fall apart, she starts to suspect they too are actually plotting against her.
+This arc sees Rena abandon all reason as she becomes infatuated with town folklore and conspiracy theories.
+She begins to scratch open her skin believing there are maggots in her blood, and her paranoia pushes her to fight back against people who are actually trying to help her.

-Her story makes for an emotional and gripping conclusion to the show’s first season and explains just why Rena is the poster character for the entire franchise.
+Her story makes for an emotional conclusion to the show’s first season and explains just why Rena is the poster character for the entire franchise.

 Wolf – Ringing Bell